nbgrp/singlea/docs/bundles/singlea.md

 This event is instantiated in the `Login` controller (`/login`) and used for a Response creation and any additional actions.
-In particular, the build-in `LoginEvent` listener adds a ticket cookie in the Response and prolongs the cache item with user attributes (if the [Sticky Sessions](#sticky-sessions) is used).
+In particular, the build-in `LoginEvent` listener adds a ticket cookie in the Response and prolongs the cache item that keeps user attributes (if the [Sticky Sessions](#sticky-sessions) is used).

 ### UserAttributesEvent